otatebe/chfs/README.md

        % chfuse <mount_point>

-   CHFS_SERVER environment variable, which is the output of chfsctl command, should be defined.
+   CHFS_SERVER and other environment variables, which are the output of chfsctl command, should be defined.

    For details, see [manual page of chfuse](doc/chfuse.1.md).